frostime/sy-run-js/README.md

 ## Remote Request (🧪 Experimental Feature)

-The plugin listens to a Websocket channel named `sy-run-js` locally in SiYuan.
+The plugin listens to a broadcast channel named `sy-run-js` in SiYuan.

 You can send JS code to the channel through the `/api/broadcast/postMessage` interface, and the plugin will automatically execute the code in the `message`.